vin136/niveshi_data_generator/README.md

 DateTime,BANKBARODA_OPEN,BANKBARODA_HIGH,BANKBARODA_LOW,BANKBARODA_CLOSE,BANKBARODA_VOLUME,CANARABANK_OPEN,CANARABANK_HIGH,CANARABANK_LOW,CANARABANK_CLOSE,CANARABANK_VOLUME,AXISBANK,AXISBANK_OPEN,AXISBANK_HIGH,AXISBANK_LOW,AXISBANK_CLOSE,AXISBANK_VOLUME,SBI_OPEN,SBI_HIGH,SBI_LOW,SBI_CLOSE,SBI_VOLUME,PNB_OPEN,PNB_HIGH,PNB_LOW,PNB_CLOSE,PNB_VOLUME

-Ideas:<br> You can try straight forward method like change prices by -max to + max for each stock or something like GAN.
-We will leave this on your imagination.
+Ideas:<br> You can try straight forward methods like change prices by -max to + max for each stock or something like GAN.
+We will leave this to your imagination.
+There is no right or wrong way of doing this.
+What we would like to see is your reasoning behing taking the approach(es).

 ## Random Resources <br>
 a) If you want to understand financial data: https://en.wikipedia.org/wiki/Open-high-low-close_chart. <br>